 - Customers can have insights into our compliance with the quality standards by visiting us and inquiring about us at any time.

 - We will have open communication channels with our clients through a two-way feedback system.

 When you write a startup trucking company business plan, you must include the sales strategies you use.

-- Create customized packages for different clients according to their requirements
+- Create customized packages for different categories of clients in accordance with their budgets.

 6.3 Sales Monthly